cnr-isti-vclab/vcglib/apps/metro/readme.txt

 where "file1" and "file2" are the input meshes in PLY, OFF or STL format, and opts can be:

   -v         disable vertex sampling
   -e         disable edge sampling
   -f         disable face sampling
-   -u       does not ignore unreferred vertices and sample also unreferenced vertices
+  -u         ignore unreferred vertices
-            (useful for sampling point clouds against meshes) -sx      set the face sampling mode
+  -sx        set the face sampling mode
              where x can be:
-             -S0  montecarlo sampling
+              -s0  montecarlo sampling
-             -S1  subdivision sampling
+              -s1  subdivision sampling
-             -S2  similar triangles sampling (Default) -n#      set the required number of samples (overrides -a) -a#      set the required number of samples per area unit (overrides -n) -c       save computed error as vertex colour and quality in two ply files -C # #   Set the min/max values used for color mapping (useful for taking snapshot with coherent color ramp) -L       Remove duplicated and unreferenced vertices before processing to avoid -H       write files with histograms of error distribution
+              -s2  similar triangles sampling (Default) -n#        set the required number of samples (overrides -A) -a#        set the required number of samples per area unit (overrides -N) -c         save a mesh with error as per-vertex colour and quality -C # #     Set the min/max values used for color mapping -L         Remove duplicated and unreferenced vertices before processing -h         write files with histograms of error distribution -G         Use a static Uniform Grid as Search Structure (default) -A         Use an Axis Aligned Bounding Box Tree as Search Structure -H         Use an Hashed Uniform Grid as Search Structure